Prudential Japan Equity Index S3

 Aims and Benchmark

-Benchmark FTSE Japan Index
+Benchmark MSCI Japan Index

 ABI Sector Japan Equities